pyconau/2018.pycon-au.org/speak.md

 ## Specialist Tracks

 The first day of PyCon AU is dedicated to specialist tracks.
-These tracks, also known as 'mini-confs', are curated by smaller specialist groups within Python community, and allow for more in-depth talks on the subject.
+These tracks are curated by smaller specialist groups within Python community, and allow for more in-depth talks on the subject.

 In 2018, these tracks will be: [DjangoCon, Security and Privacy, Education, and Internet of Things.](http://2018.pycon-au.org/news/specialist-tracks).

 You can submit to any or all of these Specialist Tracks [through PaperCall](https://www.papercall.io/pyconau2018).

-(Applications for the Education Seminar Student Track will be taken here: https://docs.google.com/forms/d/e/1FAIpQLSeT8witEHPrvvYLr4QflguAYVr3zdvHKNdDnoFm2qR_HHDhBg/viewform).
+(Applications for the Education Seminar Student Track [will be taken separately](https://docs.google.com/forms/d/e/1FAIpQLSeT8witEHPrvvYLr4QflguAYVr3zdvHKNdDnoFm2qR_HHDhBg/viewform).)

 ## Mentors